andrew/ultimate-awesome/README.md

 - [awesome-x](https://github.com/mjovanc/awesome-x) - Awesome communities and users on the American technology company 𝕏.
 - [awesome-ethz](https://github.com/nahakiole/awesome-ethz) - An opinionated list of awesome resources for studying at ethz.
 - [awesome-adonisjs-packages](https://github.com/NaveenDA/awesome-adonisjs-packages) - 🎨 A curated list of delightful AdonisJS packages and resources.
-- [awesome-oracle-cloud-free-tier](https://github.com/neitsab/awesome-oracle-cloud-free-tier) - Curated list of awesome resources to make the best out of Oracle Cloud Infrastructure Free Tier.
+- [awesome-portraits-style-transfer](https://github.com/neverbiasu/awesome-portraits-style-transfer) - An archive of studies related to portrait style transfer.
 - [awesome-developer-surveys](https://github.com/nikomancy/awesome-developer-surveys) - An awesome list of developer surveys intended for developer relations, product managers, marketers, entrepreneurs or anybody else interested in developer trends.
 - [awesome-webrtc](https://github.com/ninjasort/awesome-webrtc) - A curated list of awesome WebRTC modules and resources.
 - [awesome_flutter](https://github.com/Nomeleel/awesome_flutter) - You say you are great, I do not believe it, I will verify it myself.
 Here are some attempts to use Flutter.
 - [awesome-3D-human](https://github.com/nxsEdson/awesome-3D-human) - A detailed survey on 3D human pose estimation.
+- [awesome-obsidian-vault](https://github.com/obsidian-pkm-vault/awesome-obsidian-vault) - Awesome list of obsidian vaults.
 - [awesome-stock-resources](https://github.com/OshekharO/awesome-stock-resources) - 🌇 A collection of links for free stock photography, video and Illustration websites.
 - [Github-Repositories](https://github.com/o-tawab/Github-Repositories) - My collection of repositories that worth more care.
 - [awesome-linked-reads](https://github.com/pontushojer/awesome-linked-reads) - Collection of tools and resources for linked-reads.